ONSdigital/eq-survey-runner-benchmark/doc/performance-testing/stress-test-june-2020.md

 ## Observations

 - The run of 110 instances saw significant increase in response times resulting in request timeouts.
-This coensided with Redis reaching 100% CPU.
+This coincided with Redis reaching 100% CPU.
 At this point the load balancer began seeing the 502 `backend_timeout` errors
-- The average submission rate in the 90 instances test was 135 responses per second, which is 486,000 responses per hour (assuming requests remain stable over an hour).
+- The average submission rate in the 90 instances test was 135 responses per second, which is 486,000 responses per hour (assuming requests remain stable over an hour)
 - 30,000 rps with 765 used vCPU is reasonable.
 This equates to 14.32 rps per core (as a GCP resource where the 4th core is effectively unusable)

 ## Recommendations

 - Runner is only utilising 49% of requested available vCPU.
-Test different gunicorn conigurations and investigate other WSGI or event loop architectures
+Test different gunicorn configurations and investigate other WSGI or event loop architectures
 - Resolve/understand the 401 errors we have seen across this test
 - Redis memorystore CPU 100%, test with increased spec to see if additional resource allows us to scale runner further
 - Speak to GCP Redis engineers to understand this behaviour and if our useage is appropriate
-- Tune and retest the kubernetes autoscaling and configuration (e.g is the 50% `target_cpu_utilization_percentage` appropriate) to
+- Tune and retest the kubernetes autoscaling and configuration (e.g is the 50% `target_cpu_utilization_percentage` appropriate)
 - Update Grafana dashboard to add vCPU and Launch / Submission counts
 - Update summary script to aggregate scale test results per folder more appropriately (inc. Total Requests, Failure %, Max response time)